East Asian typography: Gothic

+Fangsong

+Fangsong (or "Imitation Song") is a style modeled after that used in Lin'an during the Southern Song dynasty (1127–1279).
+Fangsong is a class of regular script typeface, and the standard used in official documents produced by the Chinese government, and civil drawings in both China and Taiwan.

+Kaiti

+Kaiti typefaces imitate handwritten regular script, as opposed to printed regular script.

 Typographic conventions

-Typographic symbols
+Symbols

-Japanese has a set of characteristic punctuation marks, see List of Japanese typographic symbols.
+Japanese has a set of characteristic punctuation marks; see List of Japanese typographic symbols for more details.

 Instead of underlines or cursive, Chinese, Japanese and Korean use emphasis marks.

 Ruby text

-Ruby characters are small, annotative glosses that are usually placed above or to the right of Chinese logograms to show their pronunciation.
+Ruby characters are small, annotative glosses that are usually placed above or to the right of Chinese characters to indicate their pronunciation.